A list of green card interview questions we were asked. Plus our story of what a green card interview is like.

-Nearly three years ago, Bello and I sat in an immigration office in New York City waiting for a Green Card interview.
+Back in 2013 my husband and I were sitting in an immigration office in New York City waiting for a Green Card interview.
 We were fully prepared but both shaking in our boots.

-Having been told, “they will start with question directed to Paolo as he is applying for citizenship” brought me calm.
-I’ll have a second to calm my nerves, try to control my hives.
+Having been told, “they will start with a question directed to Paolo as he is applying for citizenship” brought me calm.
+I went into the green card interview that morning thinking I’d have a second to calm my nerves and try to control my hives.
+No such luck.

-The first question, was directed at me.
+The first question was directed at me.
 “So when did you two meet?”
+Easy one right?

 We had been warned, “NEVER answer questions for each other.
 It looks bad.”

-Thankfully, the next question went to Bello, who thinks more linearly than I do.
+Thankfully, the next question went to Paolo, who thinks more linearly than I do.
 From there, things went smoothly.